erikvw/django-crypto-fields/README.md

 django-crypto-fields
 =====================

-Add encrypted fields classes to your Django models.
+Add encrypted field classes to your Django models.

 For example: